 Deduction #8: Meals

 There are two situations in which you can deduct meals as a business expense: when you are traveling on business, and when you are dining with clients or with other professionals for the purpose of conducting business or generating referral business.
 For the 2021 (and 2022) tax years, meals provided by a restaurant are 100% deductible, due to a COVID-19 relief policy designed to help restaurants.

 Deduction #9: Fees, Licenses, Memberships, and Insurance

 Annual fees are a common cost of doing business and are deductible.
 In real estate, that means your state license renewal, professional memberships, and MLS dues.
 An important caveat with regard to professional memberships: the portion of your membership dues attributable to lobbying and political advocacy is not deductible.

 General business insurance and errors and omissions (E&O) insurance are both fully deductible business expenses.
-Additionally, you can deduct real estate taxes necessary for your business, but not self-employment taxes.
+Additionally, you can deduct real estate taxes necessary for your business, and self-employed individuals receive an income tax deduction for half of self-employment taxes.